ali-layken/BurstUI/posts/Dismantling_Internet_Censorship:_Build_Your_Own_VPN.md

 $ podman-compose --verbose down #Stopping
 # -- Edit the compose and repeat^ --

-# When done - on Linux:
+# Skip next line if not on Linux:
-$ sudo sysctl -w  net.ipv4.ip_unprivileged_port_start=1024 # Skip if not on Linux
+$ sudo sysctl -w  net.ipv4.ip_unprivileged_port_start=1024
+$ podman ps # Check that both containers started fine
 ```

-### Automating (Linux)
+### Automating (Linux) :repeat:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To automate this process after reboot is a little more tricky, but this is the desirable setup for any server: *things happen*, computers crash and shutdown.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Automating :robot: this process after reboot is a little more tricky, but this is the desirable setup for any server: *things happen*, computers crash :collision: and shutdown :skull_and_crossbones:.
 Its best to make sure everything is easy to get back up again.
-This setup does have lower unprivileged ports on boot so a very specifically *timed attack* could start a user process on a privileged port before I set it back to 1024.
-Adding [Linux capabilities](https://en.wikipedia.org/wiki/Capability-based_security) in the compose didn't work so we will have automate this configuration.
-Adjust this system configuration automation section for your own needs:
+This setup does have lower unprivileged ports on boot so a specifically timed attack could start a user process on a privileged port before we set the limit back to 1024, but this risk can minimized by using `loginctl` as discussed later in this section.
+Adding [Linux capabilities](https://en.wikipedia.org/wiki/Capability-based_security) in the compose didn't work so we will have to ensure the limit is 0 when our containers run and 1024 after.
+PLease make sure to adjust this whole system configuration automation section for your own distribution and setup as some files might be located differently and commands might work differently.

 <br/>